 First, the ARB only has authority over matters submitted to it.
 The ARB has no role in the day to day operations of the appraisal office or in appraising property.

 Except where it is deciding a protest, challenge or a correction motion, the ARB has no authority to change a value or correct the appraisal records directly.
 In a challenge, it must order the chief appraiser to reappraise or correct the records related to the challenge.
 Only in resolving taxpayer protests can the ARB make changes or set a value on its own.
 Such a change only affects the property in question.

-- Updated Property Tax Information Now Available for 2018
+- Updated Property Tax Info Now Available for 2019

 - Understanding Your Property Taxes